Meet Kevin Mannix

 Kevin has practiced law since 1974.
 Before opening his firm in 1986, he served Oregonians as a law clerk to the Court of Appeals, an Assistant Attorney General for Oregon and for the U.S. Territory of Guam, and as an Oregon Administrative Law Judge.

-Never wavering from his commitment to his common sense values, Kevin instead has worked tirelessly to find the common ground needed to make actual progress, despite the special interests and political headwinds.
+Never compromising his commitment to common-sense values, he has consistently sought common ground to achieve real progress—despite special interests and political headwinds.

 Kevin and Susanna were married in 1974, arrived in Salem that summer, and have called it home ever since.
 They raised three children here and are proud grandparents of six.
 Susanna has served our community for decades as a nurse at Salem Hospital.